MCUmbrella/MGBridgeExt/README.md

 This is MGBridge's main class.
 You can use `MGBridge.instance` to access what MGBridge plugin can also access.
 - `MGBridge.instance.getLogger()` returns MGBridge's Logger.
 - `MGBridge.instance.getGEventListener()` returns MGBridge's Guilded event listener.
 You can use it to register commands.
-- `MGBridge.instance.sendGuildedMsg(String msg, String replyTo)` sends message to Guilded server.
-If you want to reply to any message, set `replyTo` to the message's ID, otherwise set that to null.
+- `MGBridge.instance.sendGuildedMessage(String msg, String replyTo, Boolean isPrivate, Boolean isSilent)` sends message to Guilded server.
+  - If you want to reply to any message, set `replyTo` to the message's ID, otherwise set that to null.
+  - If you want to privately reply to a message, set `isPrivate` to true, otherwise set that to false or null.
+  - If you want to reply without notifying the user, set `isSilent` to true, otherwise set that to false or null.
+- `MGBridge.sendGuildedEmbed(Embed emb, String replyTo, Boolean isPrivate, Boolean isSilent)` sends an embed message to Guilded server.
+  - The `replyTo`, `isPrivate` and `isSilent` parameters are the same as in `sendGuildedMessage()`.
 ## BindManager
 This is MGBridge's account binding system.
 -  HashMap<String, UUID> `BindManager.bindMap` has players' bind info stored.